 The four members of Aoshi's squad serving Kanryu Takeda.
 They all follow Aoshi with loyal devotion.
 The members are Hannya the spy, Beshimi, Hyottoko and Shikijo.
 After being defeated by out heroes, they all die performing an heroic sacrifice to save Aoshi from Kanryuu's gatling gun.
 Their heads are buried near a dark wood by Aoshi himself.

-- Affably Evil: Shikijo in the manga.
+- Affably Evil: Shikijo to a limited extent in the manga.

 - Alas, Poor Yorick: When the others die, Aoshi beheads them to give them an honorable burial.

 - Badass Crew